Swewi/Wings-text-based-game/README.md

     - Separation of Concerns: Separated the game logic from the data(story line) and the presentation (text-based input and output) to follow a good design practice and keep code well-maintained.
     - The game defines various locations and sub locations, and the player can navigate through these areas based on their choices.
 The game uses text-based print statements to provide descriptions, dialogues, and narrations to convey the story and set more engaging atmosphere.

+## Testing

+* I have considered running this program through lighthouse to check the accessability rating and performance output, but decided not to because this app is not designed to be responsive, it runs in a third party terminal created by Code Institute.

+#### Manual Testing

+* I have personally tested this is as many ways as I could think of:
+    - At the username input stage:
+        - I have inserted empty space into a string.
+        - I have left the entry blank.
+        - I used less letters than minimum.
+        - I have used special characters.

+In all cases I expected to be reprompted to enter, and I was.